To know the importance of imagination in education, you first need to know what is imagination.

 2. Imagination promotes problem-solving skills

-Imagination is a powerful tool for problem-solving, as it allows students to think creatively and consider different possibilities and approaches to a problem.
+Imagination is a powerful tool for problem-solving, as it allows students to consider different possibilities and approaches to a problem.

-Using imagination can also help students to come up with more creative and original solutions to problems, which can be especially useful in fields such as science, technology, engineering, and mathematics (STEM) where finding unique and innovative solutions is often key to success.
+Using imagination can also help students to come up with more creative solutions to problems, which can be especially useful in fields such as science, technology, engineering, and mathematics (STEM).

 3. Imagination in education fosters emotional intelligence